awslabs/amazon-kinesis-producer/README.md

 _Sample above is provided as an example implementation.
 Please take your application and use cases into consideration before applying logic_

 ## Recommended Upgrade for All Users of 0.15.0 - 0.15.6 Amazon Kinesis Producer
-⚠️ It's highly recommended for users of version 0.15.0 - 0.15.6 of the Amazon Kinesis Producer to upgrade to version 0.15.7 .
+⚠️ It's highly recommended for users of version 0.15.0 - 0.15.6 of the Amazon Kinesis Producer to upgrade to version [0.15.7 or later](https://central.sonatype.com/search?q=a%3Aamazon-kinesis-producer&smo=true).
+We recommend you to use the latest version of KPL.
 A bug has been identified in versions prior from 0.15.0 - 0.15.6 is causing memory leak issue.

 ℹ️ Amazon Kinesis Producer versions prior to 0.15.0 are not impacted.